eclipse-openj9/openj9-docs/docs/xconmeter.md

 * Classpath-exception-2.0 OR LicenseRef-GPL-2.0 WITH Assembly-exception
 -->

 # -Xconmeter

-This option determines the usage of which area, LOA (large object area) or SOA (small object area), is metered and hence which allocations are taxed during concurrent mark.
+This option determines the usage of which area, LOA (large object area) or SOA (small object area), is metered and therefore which allocations are taxed during concurrent mark operations.

 ## Syntax